vmware-tanzu/velero-plugin-for-vsphere/docs/velero-vsphere-operator-user-manual.md

 ## Installing Velero on Supervisor cluster

 1. Enable `Velero vSphere Operator` Supervisor Service via vSphere UI.
+If you do not see any of the Supervisor Services as shown below, please double check the [compatibility](supervisor.md#compatibility) matrix.
     ![How to enable `Velero vSphere Operator` supervisor service](how-to-enable-supervisor-service.png)

 2. Create a supervisor namespace for Velero instance via vSphere UI.